JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - Seems to be unlimited lives and checkpoints everywhere
   - Controls are tight and the game is just like NES!
   - The music is epic and Deeply reminds me of playing NES games
-  - Weird thing about the colors is underground whether 2d or 3D when you‚Äôre moving the brown background blurs in such a way that the whole screen seems to go dark.
-It‚Äôs distracting and disconcerting
+  - Weird thing about the colors is underground whether 2d or 3D when you’re moving the brown background blurs in such a way that the whole screen seems to go dark.
+It’s distracting and disconcerting
-  - The overhead areas are cool but I don‚Äôt think they could have been done on NES.
+  - The overhead areas are cool but I don’t think they could have been done on NES.
 They have parallax and are SNES worthy.
 Update: the nes overhead areas looked amazing for the time with a huge character.
 These look better but wow!
 Nice work sunsoft!
   - I beat the boss of area one!
 This is a really fun game!
 It took Only three tries and there was a checkpoint immediately before
   - I got an upgrade to my gun!
   - I like how the two modes control so differently
-  - It was cool that once I got my new weapon I could go to a few new sections of the same large map that I couldn‚Äôt get to before and that in face those weee the only places left to go really once the boss was beat
+  - It was cool that once I got my new weapon I could go to a few new sections of the same large map that I couldn’t get to before and that in face those weee the only places left to go really once the boss was beat
   - Great game
   - Not special on 3DS.
 The steam version has some co op gameplay!
 Wow the switch version has that feature too!!
 Nice!
 The co op is a crosshairs for the second player to shoot the enemies like operation wolf or something.
-That‚Äôs really cool!
-Or in boss mode it‚Äôs kind of pvp
+That’s really cool!
+Or in boss mode it’s kind of pvp
-  - I had much fun with area 1 so I think I‚Äôll play area 3 too.
-(Update: no I didn‚Äôt end up enjoying 3 tonight anyway) I don‚Äôt know but I don‚Äôt think I‚Äôll buy this but who knows it‚Äôs clearly fantastic and worth it :).
+  - I had much fun with area 1 so I think I’ll play area 3 too.
+(Update: no I didn’t end up enjoying 3 tonight anyway) I don’t know but I don’t think I’ll buy this but who knows it’s clearly fantastic and worth it :).
 I suspect I found this back when I was looking for Metroidvanias
-  - Apparently there‚Äôs a second game this one from 2017 and the new one from 2019
+  - Apparently there’s a second game this one from 2017 and the new one from 2019
 * Leander
   - Amiga
   - 4-6-2020
   - Escape quits losing all lives with no continue and no mercy!
-  - In my cracked version I have unlimited bombs and coins but not life (I could have selected life but didn‚Äôt)
+  - In my cracked version I have unlimited bombs and coins but not life (I could have selected life but didn’t)
   - You can select twin button joystick
   - You can pick how many lives (Max 5) and credits (Max 3) you get and the difficulty of the game in the options
   - I really wish you could go down through platforms to lower platforms